 Leadership

-The Pregnancy and Postpartum Special Interest Group (PP-SIG) was founded in 2018 and is led by a Chair, two Co-Chairs, a Steering Committee, and Sub-Committee Chairs.
+The Pregnancy and Postpartum Special Interest Group (PP-SIG) was founded in 2018 and is led by a Chair, a Steering Committee, and Sub-Committee Chairs.
 Leaderships has responsibilities that include, liaising with ACSM leadership, communicating with members, organizing the annual committee meeting, implementing awards committee procedures, providing student awards, seeking funding from fundraisers, provide mentorship to young professionals, and managing social media and outreach.

 Chair